Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 Re-weighing all 4 corners of the RV

 For the next year and a half, we tried to stay diligent about something going out of the RV any time something came in.
-But after leaving Quartzite, AZ we discovered that we were going to be near a SmartWeigh station (offered by Escapees RV Club) – they have scales that can weigh RVs by each corner, instead of just by axle, we decided it was time to get re-weighed – and we’re so glad we did.
+But after leaving Quartzite, AZ, we discovered that we were going to be near a SmartWeigh station.
+Smartweigh is offered by Escapees RV Club.
+They have scales that can weigh RVs by each corner instead of just by the axle.
+We decided it was time to get re-weighed – and we’re so glad we did.
 This is the main focus of our video.

-Since our first major “RV Weight Loss Program” in 2015, we had made a suspension upgrade by adding Sumo Springs and also replaced our 6 Michelin RV tires with heavier duty Bridgestones.
-Ironically both of these upgrades help our RV carry loads more safely, but they still added weight to the RV.
-With those additions, we expected to be a couple of hundred pounds overweight, so when the total scale weight came back, we were not overly surprised by that.
+Since our first major “RV Weight Loss Program” in 2015, we had made a suspension upgrade by adding Sumo Springs.
+We also replaced our 6 Michelin RV tires with heavier-duty Bridgestones.
+Ironically both of these upgrades help our RV carry loads more safely.
+But they still added weight to the RV.
+With those additions, we expected to be a couple of hundred pounds overweight.
+So when the total scale weight came back, we were not overly surprised by that.
 The more shocking realization for us was how far overweight we were in specific corners of the coach.

-We had tried to be logical about where we store our heavier items to keep the RV balanced, but until we had our RV weighed on each corner, we had no idea just how far out of balance we were.
+We had tried to be logical about where we store our heavier items to keep the RV balanced.
+But, until we had our RV weighed on each corner, we had no idea just how far out of balance we were.
 I had mistakenly been working on the assumption that the RV was relatively balanced to start with.
-Surely RV manufacturers surely give thought and consideration to even weight distribution!?
+Surely RV manufacturers give thought and consideration to even weight distribution!?
 Sadly, this is not always the case – regardless of brand.
-Most manufacturers tend to focus on the things that consumers will be looking at – like floor plan and mod cons – in making their purchase decision.
-Sadly, many RV owners don’t find out their RV could literally be overweight from the day it drives off the factory floor, leaving little or no cargo carrying capacity – until it’s too late.
+Most manufacturers tend to focus on the things that consumers will be looking at, like the floor plans, in making their purchase decisions.
+Sadly, many RV owners don’t find out their RV could literally be overweight from the day it drives off the factory floor.
+Thus leaving little or no cargo-carrying capacity – until it’s too late.

 Where is our RV most overweight?